tomvanbraeckel/yamcs.github.com/docs/server/Commanding.md

 Yamcs contains an HLCL parser capable to parse the telecommanding requests coming from the MCS Tools.

-XTCE structures are not supported for commanding, and neither are command preconditions or postconditions (i.e. checking that telemetry parameters have certain values before or after sending the command).
+XTCE structures are supported for commanding, including command preconditions and postconditions (i.e. checking that telemetry parameters have certain values before or after sending the command).

 #### Command Queues